ElementsProject/lightning/doc/lightning-listpeerchannels.7.md

   * `"ONCHAIN"`: You saw the funding transaction getting spent and now know what happened (i.e. if it was a proper unilateral close by the peer, or a theft attempt).
-  * `"CLOSED"`: The channel closure has been confirmed deeply.
-    The channel will eventually be removed from this array.
-* *state\_changes*: An array of objects describing prior state change events.
-* *opener*: A string `"local"` or `"remote`" describing which side opened this channel.
-* *closer*: A string `"local"` or `"remote`" describing which side closed this channel or `null` if the channel is not (being) closed yet.
-* *status*: An array of strings containing the most important log messages relevant to this channel.
-  Also known as the "billboard".
-* *owner*: A string describing which particular sub-daemon of `lightningd` currently is responsible for this channel.
-  One of: `"lightning_openingd"`, `"lightning_channeld"`,
-  `"lightning_closingd"`, `"lightning_onchaind"`.
-* *to\_us\_msat*: A string describing how much of the funds is owned by us;
-  a number followed by a string unit.
-* *total\_msat*: A string describing the total capacity of the channel;
-  a number followed by a string unit.
-* *fee\_base\_msat*: The fixed routing fee we charge for forwards going out over this channel, regardless of payment size.
-* *fee\_proportional\_millionths*: The proportional routing fees in ppm (parts- per-millionths) we charge for forwards going out over this channel.
-* *features*: An array of feature names supported by this channel.

-These fields may exist if the channel has gotten beyond the `"OPENINGD"` state, or in various circumstances:

-* *short\_channel\_id*: A string of the short channel ID for the channel;
-  Format is `"BBBBxTTTxOOO"`, where `"BBBB"` is the numeric block height at which the funding transaction was confirmed, `"TTT"` is the numeric funding transaction index within that block, and `"OOO"` is the numeric output index of the transaction output that actually anchors this channel.
-* *direction*: The channel-direction we own, as per  BOLT \#7.
-  We own channel-direction 0 if our node ID is "less than" the peer node ID in a lexicographical ordering of our node IDs, otherwise we own channel-direction 1.
-  Our `channel_update` will use this *direction*.
-* *channel\_id*: The full channel ID of the channel;
-  the funding transaction ID XORed with the output number.
-* *funding\_txid*: The funding transaction ID of the channel.
-* *close\_to*: The raw `scriptPubKey` that was indicated in the starting **fundchannel\_start** command and accepted by the peer.
-  If the `scriptPubKey` encodes a standardized address, an additional *close\_to\_addr* field will be present with the standardized address.
-* *private*: A boolean, true if the channel is unpublished, false if the channel is published.
-* *funding\_msat*: An object, whose field names are the node IDs involved in the channel, and whose values are strings (numbers with a unit suffix) indicating how much that node originally contributed in opening the channel.
-* *min\_to\_us\_msat*: A string describing the historic point at which we owned the least amount of funds in this channel;
-  a number followed by a string unit.
-  If the peer were to succesfully steal from us, this is the amount we would still retain.
-* *max\_to\_us\_msat*: A string describing the historic point at which we owned the most amount of funds in this channel;
-  a number followed by a string unit.
-  If we were to successfully steal from the peer, this is the amount we could potentially get.
-* *dust\_limit\_msat*: A string describing an amount;
-  if an HTLC or the amount wholly-owned by one node is at or below this amount, it will be considered "dusty" and will not appear in a close transaction, and will be donated to miners as fee;
-  a number followed by a string unit.
-* *max\_total\_htlc\_in\_msat*: A string describing an amount;
-  the sum of all HTLCs in the channel cannot exceed this amount;
-  a number followed by a string unit.
-* *their\_reserve\_msat*: A string describing the minimum amount that the peer must keep in the channel when it attempts to send out;
-  if it has less than this in the channel, it cannot send to us on that channel;
-  a number followed by a string unit.
-  We impose this on them, default is 1% of the total channel capacity.
-* *our\_reserve\_msat*: A string describing the minimum amount that you must keep in the channel when you attempt to send out;
-  if you have less than this in the channel, you cannot send out via this channel;
-  a number followed by a string unit.
-  The peer imposes this on us, default is 1% of the total channel capacity.
-* *spendable\_msat* and *receivable\_msat*: A string describing an
-  ***estimate*** of how much we can send or receive over this channel in a single payment (or payment-part for multi-part payments);
-  a number followed by a string unit.
-  This is an ***estimate***, which can be wrong because adding HTLCs requires an increase in fees paid to onchain miners, and onchain fees change dynamically according to onchain activity.
-  For a sufficiently-large channel, this can be limited by the rules imposed under certain blockchains;
-  for example, individual Bitcoin mainnet payment-parts cannot exceed 42.94967295 mBTC.
-* *minimum\_htlc\_in\_msat*: A string describing the minimum amount that an HTLC must have before we accept it.
-* *their\_to\_self\_delay*: The number of blocks that the peer must wait to claim their funds, if they close unilaterally.
-* *our\_to\_self\_delay*: The number of blocks that you must wait to claim your funds, if you close unilaterally.
-* *max\_accepted\_htlcs*: The maximum number of HTLCs you will accept on this channel.
-* *in\_payments\_offered*: The number of incoming HTLCs offered over this channel.
-* *in\_offered\_msat*: A string describing the total amount of all incoming HTLCs offered over this channel;
-  a number followed by a string unit.
-* *in\_payments\_fulfilled*: The number of incoming HTLCs offered *and successfully claimed* over this channel.
-* *in\_fulfilled\_msat*: A string describing the total amount of all incoming HTLCs offered *and successfully claimed* over this channel;
-  a number followed by a string unit.
-* *out\_payments\_offered*: The number of outgoing HTLCs offered over this channel.
-* *out\_offered\_msat*: A string describing the total amount of all outgoing HTLCs offered over this channel;
-  a number followed by a string unit.
-* *out\_payments\_fulfilled*: The number of outgoing HTLCs offered *and successfully claimed* over this channel.
-* *out\_fulfilled\_msat*: A string describing the total amount of all outgoing HTLCs offered *and successfully claimed* over this channel;
-  a number followed by a string unit.
-* *scratch\_txid*: The txid of the latest transaction (what we would sign and send to chain if the channel were to fail now).
-* *last\_tx\_fee*: The fee on that latest transaction.
-* *feerate*: An object containing the latest feerate as both *perkw* and *perkb*.
-* *htlcs*: An array of objects describing the HTLCs currently in-flight in the channel.

-Objects in the *htlcs* array will contain these fields:

-* *direction*: Either the string `"out"` or `"in"`, whether it is an outgoing or incoming HTLC.
-* *id*: A numeric ID uniquely identifying this HTLC.
-* *amount\_msat*: The value of the HTLC.
-* *expiry*: The blockheight at which the HTLC will be forced to return to its offerer: an `"in"` HTLC will be returned to the peer, an `"out"` HTLC will be returned to you.
-  **NOTE** If the *expiry* of any outgoing HTLC will arrive in the next block, `lightningd`(8) will automatically unilaterally close the channel in order to enforce the timeout onchain.
-* *payment\_hash*: The payment hash, whose preimage must be revealed to successfully claim this HTLC.
-* *state*: A string describing whether the HTLC has been communicated to or from the peer, whether it has been signed in a new commitment, whether the previous commitment (that does not contain it) has been revoked, as well as when the HTLC is fulfilled or failed offchain.
-* *local\_trimmed*: A boolean, existing and `true` if the HTLC is not actually instantiated as an output (i.e. "trimmed") on the commitment transaction (and will not be instantiated on a unilateral close).
-  Generally true if the HTLC is below the *dust\_limit\_msat* for the channel.

 On error the returned object will contain `code` and `message` properties, with `code` being one of the following: